 https://faculty.umb.edu/adam_beresford/courses/phil_100_11/reading_five_ways.pdf

-Above everything, I am a Christian; so anything that best approximates the advancement of Christian ideas like virtue and the gospel I am in favour of.
+Above everything, I am a Christian, so anything that best approximates the advancement of Christian ideas like virtue and the gospel I am in favour of.
 Given my idealist disposition, I would consider myself to be socialist sympathetic, whereas for non-economic/social manners I am resolutely right wing/conservative.
 Because of my Christian faith, I believe that there are some things to which a person or society should never compromise; and of those things being ideas higher than life; namely things like truth, beauty and goodness.

 If one believes that goodness is itself good, one must be convicted to never wager on goodness.